-- A. The proposal conforms to the comprehensive plan or substantial changes in conditions have occurred which render the comprehensive plan inapplicable to the annexation. - B. The inclusion of the territory within the city would be in the best interest of the City. - C. The proposed annexation meets all State requirements and criteria. - D. The proposed annexation is consistent with all requirements of the State's Transportation Planning Rule requirements as outlined in State law (ORS 197.646) which
+- A. The proposal conforms to the comprehensive plan or substantial changes in conditions have occurred which render the comprehensive plan inapplicable to the annexation. - B. The inclusion of the territory within the city would be consistent with the purpose served by the city.

-- requires that local governments comply with statewide planning goals and rules adopted to implement them when they consider plan amendments. - E. The proposed annexation must be consistent with Metro requirements listed in Metro Criteria from Metro Code Section 3.09.045 (D).
+- C. The proposed annexation meets all State requirements and criteria. - D. The proposed annexation is consistent with all requirements of the State's Transportation Planning Rule requirements as outlined in State law (ORS 197.646) which requires that local governments comply with statewide planning goals and rules adopted to implement them when they consider plan amendments. - E. The proposed annexation must be consistent with Metro requirements listed in Metro Criteria from Metro Code Section 3.09.045 (D).

-Although the City Council shall make affirmative findings on the criteria if it proceeds with the annexation, proceedings may be terminated by the City Council at any time.
+Although the City Council shall make affirmative findings on the criteria if it proceeds with the annexation, proceedings may be terminated by the council at any time.